testapp.py

 class MyExclusiveResponse(Response):

-def merge_response(self, response:Response)->None
+def merge_response(self, response:Response)->None:

 # example: do not merge the responses from the subsequent handlers